kemckinnmsft/AIPBlogDrafts/DiscoveringSensitiveDataToday.md

 ```

-Next, we will doanload, verify, and install the AIP scanner binaries that are included with the AIP client.
+Next, we will download, verify, and install the AIP scanner binaries that are included with the AIP client.
 The commands below will download the current GA (1.37.19.0) and install it on your server.
 Follow the prompts in the script to perform these tasks.
 Finally, when prompted, enter the credentials for the AIP scanner service account (e.g. Contoso\AIPScanner).
 It will ask you for the SQL Server instance name (if using SQL Express remember to use ServerName\SQLExpress as the instance name).

 ```PowerShell
 $AIPclientURL = "https://download.microsoft.com/download/4/9/1/491251F7-46BA-46EC-B2B5-099155DD3C27/AZInfoProtection_MSI_for_central_deployment.msi"